 - People: Can our customers see, speak to, or interact with our employees?
 Can customers watch the labor process?
 Is there a way to make our employee’s process centerstage in the customer experience?

 - Process: Do people know where our products come from, and how they’re made?
 Can we provide any more information on how their product is being assembled while they wait, or before they’ve seen the item on the shelf?
 Can we provide pictures or other visual confirmation?

 - Post: When customers are waiting for a delivery, are we clear about where, when, and how this is being fulfilled?
 Is it clear to them what “late” looks like and are we communicating to them why a package might need to be delayed?

-When customers respond to transparency, what they’re really engaging with are the people that deliver the experience.
-It’s the human side of a brand experience that makes it so compelling.
+When customers respond to Operational Transparency, what they’re really engaging with are the people that deliver the experience.
+It’s when customers see the human side of a brand that it becomes compelling.